Best Practice for Securing Communications between Edge Gateways and EnOS IoT Hub with X.509 Certificates¶

-Security is a critical in an IoT system.
-EnOS enforces the following security schemes for secure the connection between the edge gateway and EnOS IoT Hub:
+Security is critical in an IoT system.
+EnOS enforces the following security schemes for securing the connection between the edge gateway and EnOS IoT Hub:

 - The communications between the edge gateway and EnOS IoT Hub are enforced to use certificate-based bi-directional authentication.

 - Support for RSA algorithm to verify signature, with enforcement for 2048 bits.

 - The resource on EnOS is segregated and the API access permissions are controlled by IAM.
 For more information, see IAM overview.

 The following diagram illustrates the process of secure communication between the edge and IoT Hub based on X.509 certificates: